Caffeine fuels the world’s productivity.

 The most common side effect of this combination is anxiety.
 This is because it’s one of the main side effects of both of these drugs.

-The chances of developing anxiety can be significantly reduced, however, it may still arise from time to time when taking modafinil, and especially when mixing other stimulants with modafinil.
+Although the chances of developing anxiety can be reduced, it may still arise from time to time when taking modafinil, and especially when mixing other stimulants with modafinil.

 It’s useful to know how to manage and/or prevent it from happening in the first place.